stan-dev/posteriordb/doc/CONTRIBUTING.md

 ```
 Your system needs to have Python 3.6 or higher.

-Check that it works correctly
+Check that it works correctly.

 ```
 pre-commit run --all-files